Powerlearnproject/se-assignment-day-2-git-and-github-Rukia254/README.md

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
 forking involves creating a personla copy of someone else's repository under your own GitHub account, allowing one to make changes freely  and even propose changes back to the original repository without directly affecting it. tthe difference between forking and cloning is that forking is remote and under someone's GitHub account while cloning creates a local copyon one's machine.forking is useful in scenarios like when contributing to open source project,creating a personal version of project, when experimenting with code,when working with abondaned projects, for learing and educational purposes.
 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
+importance of issues and on GitHub are: tracking bug, manages tasks,labels and milestone categorization,serves as forum for discussion. importance of project boards on GitHub are: visual workflow management,customaziable boards,tracks progress and reports.
+Examples are open source project-contributors use github issues to propose new features,report bugs

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?